 Strategy & Service Execution

 Once a strategy is developed, it’s important to exercise care and discipline in its execution.
 Accounts are rebalanced as needed to ensure asset class exposure is consistent with your ability and willingness to accept risk.
 Different stages in life may change how you think and feel about your money.
 If strategy adjustments are needed, they will be driven by you during our ongoing dialogue as life events unfold.
 Custom reports are easy for you to track your investment results, and gauge if you’re on track with your goals.
-Accounts are reviewed quarterly or based on market movements.
-And of course, you can call us at any time.
+Portfolios are reviewed quarterly or based on market movements.
+And of course, you can call us at any time before annual reviews.

 I hate to use clichés but when they help clients to understand key concepts that can get lost in technical details – I’ll use em!
 No pain, no gain; no guts, no glory – are ways to describe the risk vs. return decision.
 Investors have choices in how to invest across a...